 In Chittenden County, food scraps account for nearly ONE THIRD of most people’s trash.
-You can keep these items out of the landfill – and put them to better use by composting!
+You can keep these items out of the landfill – and put them to better use by composting them!

 Composting is the process by which microorganisms decompose organic material like food scraps and yard debris, producing a nutrient-rich soil amendment for your garden or house plants.

-All material collected at CSWD Drop-Off Centers, and much more deposited directly by residents or collected from local businesses and institutions, is processed at Green Mountain Compost in Williston.
+All food scrap material collected at CSWD Drop-Off Centers is processed at Green Mountain Compost in Williston.